nfazzio/census_scraper/README.md

-A tool for collecting census fields for the US on a zipcode bases.
+A tool for collecting census fields for the US on a zipcode basis.

 Before running: